We moved! Check the comparison on our new site.

 Both strategies are based on similar ways of generating profits.
 The bookmakers offer something that can be exploited and turned into guaranteed profits.

-The average people are hard to be convinced to deposit money to a bookmaker.
+The average person is hard to convince to deposit money to a bookmaker.
 Betting, in general, is judged as a guaranteed route for losing money.

 But every time a bookie offers a good bonus or free bet for your deposits, the resistance seems to weaken.